Looking for a blog name generator for your upcoming blogging project?

 Yes, they do charge you a fee of $50 but only if you are fully satisfied with the domain name suggested by the team.

-The way it works is, you sign up for an account and tell the requirements and the type of domain name you’re looking for.
+The way it works is, that you sign up for an account and tell them the requirements and the type of domain name you’re looking for.

-It’s a 100% risk-free service where you get your money back if you’re not satisfied with the domain name they suggest you.
-PickyDomains also provides other services like logo making, SEO and slogan orders (good for blog title generation ideas).
+It’s a 100% risk-free service where you get your money back if you’re not satisfied with the domain name they suggest to you.
+PickyDomains also provides other services like logo making, SEO, and slogan orders (good for blog title generation ideas).

 10. Domain Hole